Pendulum clock: History

 Some of the most accurate pendulum clocks: (left) Riefler regulator clock, that served as the US time standard from 1909 to 1929, (right) Shortt-Synchronome clock, the most accurate pendulum clock ever manufactured at the time of its creation in the 1920s.
 It served as the time standard throughout the 30s.

 These early clocks, due to their verge escapements, had wide pendulum swings of 80–100°.
 In his 1673 analysis of pendulums, Horologium Oscillatorium, Huygens showed that wide swings made the pendulum inaccurate, causing its period, and thus the rate of the clock, to vary with unavoidable variations in the driving force provided by the movement.
+In this Huygens concluded that it was best to create a clock with a cycloid shape rather than a circular shape, so the clock would oscillate in the same time regardless of amplitude.
 Clockmakers' realization that only pendulums with small swings of a few degrees are isochronous motivated the invention of the anchor escapement by Robert Hooke around 1658, which reduced the pendulum's swing to 4–6°.
 The anchor became the standard escapement used in pendulum clocks.
-In addition to increased accuracy, the anchor's narrow pendulum swing allowed the clock's case to accommodate longer, slower pendulums, which needed less power and caused less wear on the movement.
-The seconds pendulum (also called the Royal pendulum), 0.994 m long, in which the time period is two seconds, became widely used in quality clocks.
+In addition to increased accuracy, the anchor's narrow pendulum swing allowed the clock's case to accommodate longer, slower pendulums, which needed less power and caused less wear on the movement.The seconds pendulum (also called the Royal pendulum), 0.994 m long, in which the time period is two seconds, became widely used in quality clocks.
+Huygens took this the creation of the pendulum clock a step further and in 1675 added the spiral balance spring.
+Similar to how gravity controls a pendulum clock the balance spring would control the rotary oscillation of a balance wheel in a portable clock.
+This discovery of using a similar motion in a pendulum clock in a portal clocks revolutionized the industry forever.
 The long narrow freestanding clocks built around these pendulums, first made by William Clement around 1680, who also claimed invention of the anchor escapement, became known as grandfather clocks.
 The increased accuracy resulting from these developments caused the minute hand, previously rare, to be added to clock faces beginning around 1690.